caugbr/settings-page-manager/README.md

         // include $other_settings
         include_once get_stylesheet_directory() . "/other-config.php";

-        // temp_settings() returns a new instance of ThemeSettings,
+        // temp_settings() returns a new instance of Settings,
         // configured to use our wp option 'my_page_settings', based on
         // our configuration variable, $other_settings.
         $ts = $settings->temp_settings('my_page_settings', $other_settings);